OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/DeCoupleMbusDevice.md

-## DeCoupleMBusDevice request
+## DeCoupleMbusDevice request

 ### Description
-DeCoupleMBusDevice is a request to decouple an MBus device (such as a gas meter) from a device to the OSGP database.
+DeCoupleMbusDevice is a request to decouple an Mbus device (such as a gas meter) from a device to the OSGP database.
 The request needs the following parameters:
 - DeviceIdentification
-- MBusDeviceIdentification
+- MbusDeviceIdentification

 All requests have similar response behaviour which is described in [ResponseMessages](ResponseMessages.md)

-[GetDeCoupleMBusDeviceResponse](GetDeCoupleMBusDeviceResponse.md) returns if the result is successful from the  request.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the DeCoupleMBusDevice request.
+[GetDeCoupleMbusDeviceResponse](GetDeCoupleMbusDeviceResponse.md) returns if the result is successful from the  request.
+The response request contains the DeviceIdentification and CorrelationUid which is received from the DeCoupleMbusDevice request.

 ### References